 Wallace finally understood what Yvonne was getting at the whole while.
 He separated his hands and got up from his spot.
 Instead, he opted for the place next to her on the sofa.

-“I will admit that I’m really mad about what happened between Cyndi and I,” He began, his voice serious and he hoped his expression was serious enough.
+“I will admit that I’m really mad about what happened between Cyndi and me,” He began, his voice serious and he hoped his expression was serious enough.
 “Scratch that, I just want to kill someone for it, if it wasn’t illegal.
 But it’s not because of her.
 It’s because I feel really stupid for even falling for those things.
 You can say it that my ego is really bruised right now.
 It doesn’t mean I’m going to use you like you thought of my actions.”

-Yvonne was slightly touched that he was sharing his true feelings to her.
+Yvonne was slightly touched that he was sharing his true feelings with her.
 But she wasn’t quite convinced of his words.
 Not yet.
 Her current silent state was just allowing him to say it at one go–without any interruptions.

 “Because of what happened these past few weeks, it has allowed me to get to know you better.
 But it also made me feel even more confused about you, you know that, Miss Yao?”